 Visa requirements for Jordan

 Traveling to Jordan is a rewarding experience, and understanding the visa requirements will ensure a smooth entry into the country.
-Fortunately, Jordan facilitates easy entry for many visitors by providing a visa on arrival and the option for an extension (they know you might not want to leave!).
+Fortunately, Jordan facilitates easy entry for many visitors by providing a visa on arrival and the option for an extension.
 Since visa requirements differ depending on your country of citizenship, it’s essential to thoroughly verify the details before your trip, as entry requirements can change.

 Who can enter Jordan without visa